surveyjs/survey-library/examples/real-devexpresswinformsskins.md

                         title: "Skins/Themes You Include in Your Application",
                         questions: [
                             {
-                                type: "checkbox", name: "skinselected", title: "If you ship only a select number of DevExpress skins/themes, please specify the skins/themes you include in your application.",
+                                type: "checkbox", name: "skinSelected", title: "If you ship only a select number of DevExpress skins/themes, please specify the skins/themes you include in your application.",
                                 choices: ["msOffice latest|Skins Emulating the Latest Versions of MS Office and Windows", "msOffice previous|Skins Emulating Previous Versions of MS Office and Windows", "macOS|Skins Emulating Mac OS",